Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 600 Gold
 - Arcane Focus

-**Blasting**: Whenever you deal damage with a spell, you can choose to deal any type of elemental damage instead of the initial damage type.
+**Spell Enhancer**: Whenever you deal damage from a spell you may reroll up to three damage dices.

 _You gain +1 bonus to spell attack rolls_